Sale !!! Save 15% off supplements. Shop Now

 Symptoms of Insomnia

 There are many symptoms associated with insomnia.
 Some of these symptoms are mild, while others are more severe.
 Many people think insomnia is simply the inability to fall asleep or stay asleep; however, insomnia can have other physical and psychological symptoms.
 Insomnia may be diagnosed based on sleep patterns.
-The sleep patterns can be used to diagnose insomnia.
-Some may experience times of wakefulness in the night, others may wake up too early.
+Some may experience times of wakefulness at night, while others may wake up too early.
 A person may have difficulty falling asleep or sleep less than six hours.
 Some may also experience daytime sleepiness, tiredness, or wake up feeling exhausted.

 Physical symptoms of insomnia may include-